-The Town Council uses photocopying equipment financed under the terms of an operating lease, the amount paid under this arrangement in 2010/11 was £1,395, prior year £720.
-A vehicle was also leased under a operating lease in 2010/11, the amount paid was £320 the prior year was £2,564.
+The Town Council uses photocopying equipment financed under the terms of an operating lease, the amount paid under this arrangement in 2011/12 was £1,149, prior year £1,395.
 These amounts have been charged to the relevant service heading in the Income and Expenditure Account.

+2012 £ £

-2011 £ 2010 £ Annual obligations expiring within one year - 320 Annual obligations expiring between two and five years 1,395 720 Annual obligations expiring after five years - - 1,395 1,040
+Annual obligations expiring within one year Annual obligations expiring between two and five years Annual obligations expiring after five years 1,149 - 1,395 -

+1,149 1,395